ubicucsd/bootcamp_18_19/1_CommandLine.md

 ### TODO: Make a Software Folder

-Navigate your terminal to your home directory(the directory named after your UCSD username) using ```cd```.
+Navigate your terminal to your home directory (the directory named after your UCSD username) using ```cd```.
 Type ```mkdir software``` and press enter.
 Type ```ls``` to see the changes you have made.
-The reason for a software folder is to keep your software in it, oddly enough.
-Usually, you would place executables in the /bin system folder, but you are not the admin so you cannot access that folder :( .
-This is often the case when you ssh into a system, so get used to having a dedicated software folder.
+The reason for a software folder is to... keep your software in it.

+*Note: Usually, you would place executables in the /bin system folder, but you are not the admin so you cannot access that folder :( .
+This is often the case when you ssh into a system, so get used to having a dedicated software folder.*

 ---